Winter Vacations Resort Listing Grid

 Howelsen Hill Ski Area

 Routinely in the shadow of its much larger neighbor, Steamboat, it's easy to forget Howelsen's pedigree.
 Open since 1915, it's the oldest ski area in Colorado, has the largest natural ski-jumping complex in North America and has long been a training ground for Olympic skiers.
-It's also one of the few resorts in Colorado to offer after-dark skiing.
+It's also one of a handful of resorts in Colorado to offer after-dark skiing.

 Keystone boasts three mountains full of bowls, steeps, trails, a lift-served tubing hill and one of the state's longest ski days.
 Skiers can watch the sun set at 11,000 feet and ski into the night.
 After a day on the slopes, a moonlight gondola ride takes you to the top of North Peak for a romantic dinner at Alpenglow Stube.

 One of Loveland's favorite things to brag about is its annual average of nearly 400 inches of snow, more than any other Front Range ski area.
 You're likely to find untracked snow even days after a storm.
 They have two separate base areas, one catering to beginners with wide-open terrain and one for more advanced skiers with runs steep and deep.

 Monarch's perch, high atop the Continental Divide, makes it one of the best spots in the state for fresh powder.
 A short walk from the parking lot to the lifts, roomy slopes and one of Colorado's most laid-back attitudes has made it a hit with families.
 Ride to the top of the narrow, between-tree Panorama Lift for 360-degree views of the divide.

 This resort near Grand Junction has one of the most unique views in Colorado's ski country.
 Located on the Grand Mesa, the largest flat-top mountain in the world, skiers and riders will see something more like the Grand Canyon than the typical alpine view.